dotnet/csharpstandard/standard/expressions.md

 >
 > However, when the declaration of `x` is moved outside the loop:
 >
-> <!-- Example: {template:"standalone-console", name:"InstantiationOfLocalVariables4", inferOutput: true} -->
+> <!-- Example: {template:"standalone-console", name:"InstantiationOfLocalVariables4", inferOutput:true} -->
 > ```csharp
 > delegate void D();
 >